 More importantly, I boldly stated that creativity is, in fact, an operational aspect to actively use and to cultivate as a usual business practice.

-I was delighted to get a lot of comments and remarks saying how much many readers embraced, and understand the magnitude of, creativity in their business and business endeavors.
+I was delighted to get a lot of comments saying how much many readers embraced, and understand the magnitude of, creativity in their business and business endeavors.

 For others, it sparked ideas, reminding them to bring more creativity and creative thinking into their business model.
 And rightly so.